mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 <a name="000"></a>
 #### 0:00 start of recording

 This is my last talk for this week.
-Next week, I would like to talk about karma from a little bit different angle, particularly [karma] according to Dogen, the founder of Soto Zen, because he wrote a [fascicle] in *Shōbōgenzō* on karma.
+Next week, I would like to talk about karma from a little bit different angle, particularly according to Dogen, the founder of Soto Zen, because he wrote a [fascicle] on karma in *Shōbōgenzō*.
 So next week I would like to talk about karma according to Dogen’s way: how he understands [and] accepts karma.
 For today’s last talk, as much as possible I would like to have a conclusion.

 In Buddhism, meditation is called *dhyāna*.
 If you really start to study Buddhism, dhyāna or meditation is not a simple practice, it’s pretty deep.
 Most people handle meditation as a means to make your life strong, et cetera, but this is really just a little bit of understanding of meditation in Buddhism.
 The more you practice meditation, you really realize how deep meditation is.
 In your whole life you should understand what meditation is, and through meditation you should understand [your life].
 To understand meditation is exactly the same as understanding your life.
 Exactly the same.
 So that’s why I told you in this seminar that in order to understand karma there is no other way but just to do zazen.
 That is the best way.